 Like all kitchen tools used for food prep, sanitation is key.
 Gently scrub a squeezer or reamer under warm water with a few drops of dishwashing soap.
 You can use a small brush to get to the hard-to-reach places, like the small holes of a citrus squeezer.
 Then lightly pat it with a clean towel, and let it air dry.
 Some of the electric models have parts that can be run through the dishwasher.

 Do you peel citrus before juicing?

 No need!
 One of the perks of using a citrus juicer is that you can skip this step.
 If you are using a masticating or centrifugal juicer—a juicer not specifically for citrus—you’ll need to peel your lemons, oranges, or limes before juicing them.
 When you're done juicing, you can freeze extra peels for future zesting.

 How do you clarify citrus juice?

 If you don’t like the particles and murkiness of fresh citrus juice, you’ll need to clarify it.
 Clarified citrus is an elegant addition to cocktails and helps the juice last longer.
-The first way to achieve this is by lining a strainer with a coffee filter, pour in the juice, and allow it to drip through.
+The first way to achieve this is by lining a strainer with a coffee filter, then pour in the juice and allow it to drip through.
 The filter will catch the tiny particles that make the juice cloudy, leaving you with a clear, clean liquid.